-Request more information about programs at York College by clicking on the links below:
+Get more information about York College by clicking links below:

 York College, a nonprofit private institution, offers a large number of educational opportunities, allowing students to choose which major is right for them.
 Located in York, NE, the school offers a rural setting for students to study in.
 The school maintains a Churches of Christ affiliation, which is evident in the role it plays in program curriculums and daily life at the school.
 York College, with only around 480 students enrolled, provides a low student to teacher ratio and hands on instruction as part of its commitment to students.